-Radhika is a counseling psychologist and Movement Therapy Facilitator.
-Radhika has completed her Bachelors in Psychology (Hons) from Kamala Nehru College, University of Delhi & Masters in Counseling Psychology from Amity University, Noida.
+Bachelors in Psychology (Hons) from Kamala Nehru College, University of Delhi

-Radhika is the Founder CEO of a Delhi based mental health organization, Limelighting Life Collective, where she has been successfully designing and facilitating mental health programs, group interventions, workshops and psychology programs for aspiring psychologists, educational institutions and workplaces across India.
+Radhika is the Founder CEO of a Delhi based mental health organization, Limelighting Life Collective, where she has been successfully designing and facilitating dance movement therapy sessions, mental health programs, group interventions, workshops and psychology programs for aspiring psychologists, educational institutions and workplaces across India.

-Radhika has worked with a non-profit organization, Light Up - Emotions Matter Foundation, as a senior fellow and mentor under Project Phoenix.
-She has worked there in the capacity of a socio-emotional learning (SEL) teacher at a Child Care Institution (CCI Home) for 3 years.
+Radhika has also worked as a consultant counseling psychologist at AnamkaaRuh Therapy Care & Counseling, Weminte & Untangled.
+She has also worked with a non-profit organization, Light Up - Emotions Matter Foundation, where she was a senior fellow and mentor under Project Phoenix.
+She has also been working there in the capacity of a socio-emotional learning (SEL) teacher at a Child Care Institution (CCI Home) for 3 years.